SimonMaghiar/STM32F446-CAN_BUS/README.md

 The CAN1_TX and CAN1_RX is connected to a CAN tranceiver which in turn is connected to the driver.

 See the Logic analyzer screenshot for more information.

+Move() function is not implemented in main.c.
+Its purpose is to send command to RoboteQ in order to rotate the motor in one direction with a particular speed(-1000)

 ```c
 void move()
 {